seiginonakama/RetryRequestInterceptor-for-OkHttp/README.md

 ####Step 3 : invoke retry action by random time point

-you can simple invoke retry action in Activity.onPause() and Activity.onResume() method
+you can simple invoke retry action in Activity.onPause() and Activity.onResume() method， or use my other library [RandomEvent](https://github.com/lqcandqq13/RandomEvent)

 ```java
 @Override